Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Experiments

 where $i$ denotes the $i$-th dimension of latent vector $Z^g$ or $Z^a$, and $|\cdot |$ denotes the absolute value.
-We summarize the the covariance responses $R^g$ and $R^a$ of the geometric and appearance latent vectors in Figure \ref{fig:covarianceresponse}.
-As we can observe in Figure \ref{fig:covarianceresponse}, the $R^g$ tends to be much larger than $R^a$.
+We summarize the the covariance $R^g$ and $R^a$ of the geometric and appearance latent vectors in figure \ref{fig:covarianceresponse}. $R^g$ tends to be much larger than $R^a$.

-Moreover, for the two largest $R^g_i$ and the largest $R^a_i$, we plot covariance relationship between the latent vector $\bar{Z}^g(i)$ (or $\bar{Z}^a(i)$) and viewing angles vector $\theta$ in Figure \ref{fig:largestdimen}.

-As we can observe from the left and the center sub-figures from Figure \ref{fig:largestdimen}, the $\bar{Z}^g(i)$ corresponding to the two largest $R^g_i$ ($R^g_5$, $R^g_{38}$) have very strong negative and positive covariance respectively with change in viewing angle.
-However, as shown in the right sub-figure, the $\bar{Z}^a(i)$ corresponding to the largest $R^a_i$ ($R^a_{25}$) does not have strong covariance with the change of viewing angle.
+Moreover, for the largest $R^g_i$ and largest $R^a_i$, we plot covariance relationship between the latent vector $\bar{Z}^g(i)$ (or $\bar{Z}^a(i)$) and viewing angles vector $\theta$ in figure \ref{fig:largestdimen}.
+As we can observe from the left and middle subfigures from figure \ref{fig:largestdimen}, the $\bar{Z}^g(i)$ corresponding to the two largest $R^g_i$ ($R^g_5$, $R^g_{38}$) is obviously inversely proportional or proportional to the change of viewing angle.
+However, as shown in the right subfigure, the $\bar{Z}^a(i)$ corresponding to the largest $R^a_i$ ($R^a_{25}$) does not have strong covariance with the change of viewing angle.
 We wish to point out that we should not expect $Z^a$ to encode the identity exclusively and $Z^g$ to encode the view exclusively, because different persons may have shape changes, and different views may have lighting or color changes.